 [Video description can be found below.
 If you use a screen reader and need to access the English or Spanish caption file transcript, go to “More…” and click on “Transcript”]

-VIDEO DESCRIPTION AND TRANSCRIPT: Melissa Draganac-Hawk stands in front of an off-white wall with a piece of artwork behind.
+VIDEO DESCRIPTION AND TRANSCRIPT: Melissa is standing in front of a stone wall.
 A small white NAD logo appears on bottom right corner.

 SG Mission: to serve our viewers by providing reliable, valuable, and important Deaf community oriented information in every newcast.